 Additionally, the Ikon Pass offers 10 discount tickets to give to your friends and family, allowing them to save up to 25% on lift tickets.
 That’s more total buddy passes than the Epic Pass, although the Epic Pass offers more significant savings on buddy passes.

 Like the Epic Pass, the Ikon Pass offers discounts at participating retailers and restaurants, saving you considerable money on the cost of equipment and food.
-Rather uniquely, the Ikon Pass also grants you access to several off-season benefits, including craft beer festivals, ticket discounts for lift-access mountain biking, and free gondola rides.
+Uniquely, the Ikon Pass also grants you access to several off-season benefits, including craft beer festivals, ticket discounts for lift-access mountain biking, and free gondola rides.

-3. The Mountain Collective
+3. Mountain Collective

 It’s also not as generous, with no unlimited skiing.
 Instead, Mountain Collective gives you two days of skiing at each of its 23 resorts with no blackout dates.
-Notable Mountain Collective member resorts include Jackson Hole Mountain Resort in Wyoming, Aspen Snowmass in Colorado, Taos Ski Valley in New Mexico, and Big Sky Resort in Montana.
-It also includes a few international destinations, such as Lake Louise Ski Resort in Alberta, Canada and Niseko United in Japan.
+Notable Mountain Collective member resorts include Jackson Hole in Wyoming, Aspen Snowmass in Colorado, Taos Ski Valley in New Mexico, and Big Sky Resort in Montana.
+It also has a few international destinations, such as Lake Louise Ski Resort in Alberta, Canada, and Niseko United in Japan.

 4. Power Pass

 In one fell swoop, ski passes take care of resort access for the entire season.
-They not only lower per-ticket costs, but also help you save on gear, accommodation, and resort dining.
+They lower per-ticket costs and help you save on gear, accommodation, and resort dining.
 A ski pass serves as your passport to adventure and could whet your appetite for the even bigger rush of heli-skiing.
 And with some passes offering protections against COVID-19 closures, you can take at least some of the risk out of the 2020 – 2021 ski season.